facebookresearch/maws/docs/index.md

 **Released Models:**

-We release the following models at various ViT sizes (Base, Large, Huge, and 2 Billion):
+We release the following models at various ViT sizes (Base, Large, Huge, 2B, 6.5B):
-- <ins>Strong foundational MAWS (MAE→WSP) models</ins> with the following accuracy on ImageNet-1k: 89.7% finetuned, 88.1% linear probe, and 82.1% zero shot
+- <ins>Strong foundational MAWS (MAE→WSP) models</ins> with the following accuracy on ImageNet-1k: 90.1% finetuned, 88.6% linear probe, and 82.1% zero shot
-- <ins>Improved Masked Autoencoder (MAE) models</ins> pretrained on 3 billion images, which outperform MAE models pretrained on ImageNet-1k
+- <ins>Improved Masked Autoencoder (MAE) models</ins> pretrained on 3 billion images, which outperform MAE models pretrained on ImageNet-1k at all size scales